-Overall this is a relaxing trip!
+Overall this is a relaxing trip.
 You’re not going to be rushing between tourist attractions or sites.
 But here’s some things to do that will keep you occupied if you’re craving adventure:

 - Fishing is popular on the beach and by charter.
-Even if you don’t make a reservation in advance we saw a few boats that had posted their available openings for the day.
-If you fish on the beach and wish to drive your vehicle onto the shore, you must obtain an “ORV” or Off Road Vehicle permit from the National Park Service (NPS) if you wish to drive your vehicle onto the shore to fish on the beach.
+We saw a few boats that had posted their available openings for the day even if you don’t make a reservation in advance.
+You must obtain an “ORV” or Off Road Vehicle permit from the National Park Service (NPS) if you wish to drive your vehicle onto the shore to fish on the beach.
 It is $50 for 10 days or available by annual pass.
-There is an NPS office right next to Be sure to get one because driving on the beach without one is a federal offense and you’ll face hefty fines if they catch you without the permit so be sure to get one!
-And don’t forget to print and tape to your front window.
+Passes can be obtained on the island at the NPS desk at the Ocracoke Island Visitors Center.
+Driving on the beach without a permit is a federal offense and you’ll face hefty fines if they catch you without the permit so be sure to get one!
+And don’t forget to print and tape it to your front window if you do.

 - Navigate the town with this free audio tour by Ocracoke Navigator.
 I loved learning more about the area’s history this way.

 - Take a walk or run.
 The village is really cute and stumbling upon houses like the one below made me (and my camera) smile.
-The best time of day to walk around during late spring and summer is the morning before high temperatures and humidity reach their peak.
+The morning is the best time of day to walk around during late spring and summer, before high temperatures and humidity reach their peak.

 - Rent a bike or golf cart.
-Both are available to rent from a variety of locations in town, by the hour, day or week.
-It’s an incredibly bike-able and golft-cart accessible community.
+Both are available to rent by the hour from a variety of locations in town per day or week.
+It’s an incredibly bicycle friendly and golf-cart accessible community.

 - Surf or kayak, something we always love to do.
 You can ride the waves of Pamlico Sound, the largest lagoon in the North American east coast.
-Ride the Wind surf shop has boards and kayaks to rent.
-Private or group surf lessons are also available.
+Ride the Wind surf shop has boards and kayaks to rent and private or group surf lessons are also available.